FOLLOW US

 Photography

-Avoid taking photographs of military or other security installations and other buildings or items of national infrastructure where there are signs prohibiting photography.
+Avoid taking photographs of military or other security installations and any buildings or items of national infrastructure where there are signs prohibiting photography.
+This includes some border areas.

 Transport risks

 Walkers and cyclists must wear a reflective item at night in non built-up areas.
-You may be held responsible if you are involved in an accident and not wearing a reflective item.
-You could be fined 100 Polish zloty (around £20) if you don’t have a reflective item.
+The authorities may hold you responsible if you are involved in an accident and not wearing a reflective item.
+If police stop you without a reflective item, you could get a fine of 100 Polish zloty (around £20).

 Public transport

-Validate a public transport ticket at the start of a journey.
-You will be fined if you travel on an invalid or unvalidated ticket.
+Validate your public transport ticket at the start of the journey.
+You will get a fine if inspectors find you travelling on an invalid or unvalidated ticket.

 Road travel

-If you are planning to drive in Poland, see information on driving abroad and read the RAC guide.
+If you are planning to drive in Poland, see information on driving abroad and check the rules of the road in the RAC’s Poland guide.
+The guide lists driving regulations and other legal requirements you need to be aware of.

 • driving licence